California desperately searches for more nurses and doctors

 More than 3,600 COVID-19 patients were in intensive care units.

-The number has dwindled even after Newsom made repeated appeals for more retired medical professionals to sign up.

-The state is updating its planning guide for how hospitals would ration care if everyone can’t get the treatment they need.
+The state is updating its planning guide for how hospitals would ration care if necessary.

-A document recently circulated among doctors at the four hospitals run by Los Angeles County calls for them to shift strategy: instead of trying everything to save a life, their goal during the crisis is to save as many patients as possible.
-That means those less likely to survive won’t get the same kind of care offered in normal times.
+A document recently circulated among doctors at the four hospitals run by Los Angeles County calls for them to shift strategy: Instead of trying everything to save a life, their goal during the crisis is to save as many patients as possible.
+Those less likely to survive would not get the same kind of care offered in normal times.

 Houze said her online community of nurses is offering webinars about moral distress because many of them have had to change the way they care for patients.